Four found guilty in insider trading case linked to U.S. health agency

-NEW YORK (Reuters) - Two partners at the hedge fund Deerfield Management and two others were found guilty on Thursday of charges they engaged in an insider trading scheme based on leaks from within a federal healthcare agency.
+NEW YORK (Reuters) - Two partners at the hedge fund Deerfield Management and two others were found guilty on Thursday of charges stemming from what prosecutors have described as an insider trading scheme based on leaks from within a federal healthcare agency.

-Rob Olan and Ted Huber, partners at Deerfield Management who are currently on leave, were convicted of counts including wire fraud and conversion of government property.
-David Blaszczak, founder of political consulting firm Precipio Health Strategies, and Christopher Worrall, who worked for the U.S. Centers for Medicare and Medicaid Services (CMS), were also convicted of related charges.
-The verdict was handed down by a jury in Manhattan federal court.
+Rob Olan and Ted Huber, partners at Deerfield Management who are on leave, were convicted of counts including wire fraud, securities fraud and conversion of government property, as was David Blaszczak, founder of political consulting firm Precipio Health Strategies.

+Christopher Worrall, who worked for the U.S. Centers for Medicare and Medicaid Services (CMS), was also convicted of wire fraud and conversion of government property, but acquitted of securities fraud.
+The verdict was handed down by a jury in Manhattan federal court after nearly four days of deliberations, following a four-week trial.

+Lawyers for Huber and Worrall had no immediate comment.
+Lawyers for Olan and Blaszczak could not immediately be reached.
+A Deerfield spokesman declined to comment.

 The four men were charged with fraud, conspiracy and misappropriating government property in May 2017.